jorgefreires/jorgefreires/README.md

 - 👀 I’m interested in data analysis
 - 🌱 I’m currently learning at Ironhack
 - 💞️ I’m looking to collaborate on any project that help to improve my skills
-- 📫 How to reach me www.linkedin.com/in/jorgefreires
+- 📫 You can reach me on www.linkedin.com/in/jorgefreiresDataAnalyst